‘Jersey Shore’ Star Deena Nicole Cortese Claps Back At Fan Comment Regarding Son CJ

 “He’s so big!
 Every time you post a pic of him he gets bigger and bigger,” observed a fourth Instagram fan.

-Deena, who was known as a “meatball” on the series, a nickname used to describe the antics of the reality star and her pal Nicole “Snooki” Polizzi during their younger days as stars of MTV’s Jersey Shore, looked like any other young mother enjoying the sunshine with their child.
+Known as a “meatball” on MTV’s series Jersey Shore, Deena looked like any other young mother enjoying the sunshine with their child.

-In the pic, Deena donned a short-sleeved floral shirt and denim shorts.
-With that she wore flip flops, displaying tattoos on the tops of her feet.
+In the pic, Deena rocked a short-sleeved floral shirt and denim shorts.
+She also wore flip flops, which displayed the tattoos on the top of her foot.
 Deena’s long, brown hair was blown out pin-straight and parted to the left of her head.
 She appeared to have eyeliner on her eyes as well as mascara.
-It was difficult to see the remainder of her face fashion as Deena wore a dark-colored face mask in the public area where she and CJ were pictured.
+It was difficult to see the remainder of her face fashion as Deena wore a dark-colored face mask.

 The adorable little boy, who looks like a combination of the looks of Deena and her husband Christopher Buckner, sat buckled safely in his stroller for the pic.
 He had on what appeared to be a gray tank top and shorts.
 He wore little blue sneakers on his feet.
 There were two iced coffees seen on the top of the stroller.
 It is unclear if Deena was joined by her husband for the day or a close friend.

 The area where Deena was pictured is called Popcorn Park Animal Refuge.
 It is located in Forked River, New Jersey.
-Lots of foliage dotted the area and behind mother and son, a clear blue sky featuring white, puffy clouds was seen.
+Lots of foliage dotted the area, and behind mother and son, a clear blue sky featuring white, puffy clouds was seen.